ietf-wg-keytrans/draft-arch/draft-ietf-keytrans-architecture.md

 service agree on the contents of a key-value database (noting that this document refers to these keys as "labels").
 It takes special care to turn the guarantee that all users agree on a set of labels and values into a guarantee that the mapping between end-users and their public keys is authentic.
 Critically, to authenticate an end-user identity, it must be both *unique* and *user-visible*.
 However, what exactly constitutes a unique and user-visible identifier varies greatly from application to application.

-Consider, for example, a communication service where users are uniquely identified by a fixed username, but KT has been deployed using an internal UUID as the label.
-While the UUID might be unique, it is not user-visible.
-When a user attempts to lookup a contact by username, the service operator must translate the username into its UUID.
-Since this mapping (from username to UUID) is unauthenticated, the service operator can manipulate it to eavesdrop on conversations by returning the UUID for an account that it controls.
-From a security perspective, this is equivalent to not using KT at all.
-An example of this type of application, where the unique and user-visible identifier is a fixed string, would be email.
+Consider, for example, a communication service where users are uniquely identified by a fixed username, but KT has been deployed using each user's internal UUID as their label.
+While the UUID might be unique, it is not necessarily user-visible.
+When a user attempts to lookup a contact by username, the service operator translates the username into a user UUID under the hood.
+If this mapping (from username to UUID) is unauthenticated, the service operator could manipulate it to eavesdrop on conversations by returning the UUID for an account that it controls.
+From a security perspective, this would be equivalent to not using KT at all.

-However in other applications, the use of internal UUIDs in KT may be appropriate.
-For example, many applications don't have this type of fixed username and instead rely on their UI (underpinned internally by a UUID) to indicate to users whether a conversation is with a new person or someone they've previously contacted.
-The fact that the UI behaves in this way makes the UUID a user-visible identifier, even if a user may not be able to actually see it written out.
+However, that's not to say that the use of internal UUIDs in KT is never appropriate.
+Many applications don't have a concept of a fixed explicit identifier, like a username, and instead rely on their UI (underpinned internally by a user's ID) to indicate to users whether a conversation is with a new person or someone they've previously contacted.
+The fact that the UI behaves this way makes the user's ID a user-visible identifier even if a user may not be able to actually see it written out.
 An example of this kind of application would be Slack.

 A **primary end-user identity** is one that is unique, user-visible, and unable to change.
 (Or equivalently, if it changes, it appears in the application UI as a new conversation with a new user.)
-A primary end-user identity should always be a label in KT, with the end-user's public keys as the associated value.
+A primary end-user identity should always be a label in KT, with the end-user's public keys and other account information as the associated value.

-A **secondary end-user identity** is one that is unique, user-visible, and able to change without being interpreted as a different account due to its association with a primary identity.
-Examples of this type of identity include phone numbers, or most usernames.
-These identities are used solely for initial user discovery, in which they're converted to a primary identity that's used by the application from then on.
-A secondary end-user identity should be a label in KT, for the purpose of authenticating user discovery, with the primary end-user identity as the associated value.
+A **secondary end-user identity** is one that is unique, user-visible, and able to change without being interpreted as a different account due to its association with a primary end-user identity.
+These identities are used solely for initial user discovery, during which they're converted into a primary end-user identity (like a UUID) that's used by the application to identify the end-user from then on.
+An example of this type of identity would be a phone number, since users can often change the phone number they use with a service without disrupting existing communications.
+A secondary end-user identity should be a label in KT with the primary end-user identity as the associated value, such that it can be used to authenticate the user discovery process.

-While likely helpful to most common applications, the distinction between handling primary and secondary identities is not a hard-and-fast rule.
+While likely helpful to most common applications, the distinction between handling primary and secondary end-user identities is not a guaranteed rule.
 Applications must be careful to ensure they fully capture the semantics of identity in their application with the label-value pairs they store in KT.